simplefoc/simplefoc.github.io/docs/simplefoc_libraries/tools/webcontroller.md

   // add the motor to the commander interface
   // The letter id (here 'M') of the motor char motor_id = 'M';
-  command.add(motor_id,doMotor,'motor');
+  command.add(motor_id,doMotor,"motor");
   // tell the motor to use the monitoring motor.useMonitoring(Serial);
   // configuring the monitoring to be well parsed by the webcontroller motor.monitor_start_char = motor_id; // the same latter as the motor id in the commander motor.monitor_end_char = motor_id; // the same latter as the motor id in the commander

-  commander.verbose = VerboseMode::machine_readable; // can be set using the webcontroller - optional
+  command.verbose = VerboseMode::machine_readable; // can be set using the webcontroller - optional
   ...

 }